-I’m currently Project Director of The Collaborative, and international partnership aimed at enhancing culture around Humanities and Social Science education, skills and impact.
+I am Project Director of The/La Collaborative, and international partnership aimed at enhancing culture in and around Humanities and Social Science education, skills and impact.

 If you have any questions, please send me an email.

 Land Acknowledgement: My research is conducted from McMaster University.
 I acknowledge the privilege of working on the traditional territory of the Haudensaunee, Mississauga and Anishnaabeg peoples and subject to the Dish With One Spoon Wampum agreement.
 This territory is also covered by the Upper Canada Treaties and directly adjacent to Haldiman Treaty territory.